szihlmann/esc2pdf/README.rst

 Introduction
 ============

-**esc2pdf** is a Python library that interpretes 9-Pin ESC/P code and converts it into PDF:
+**esc2pdf** is a pure Python library that interpretes 9-Pin ESC/P code and converts it into PDF:

 * Version 0.1 is designed for Python 3.9, tested under Windows 10 and Ubuntu
 * In order to create PDF-files, it reuqires the `reportlab`__ package